 At the entrance to St George’s Park stands the Cenotaph.
-The memorial was sculptured by James Gardener in 1929 to commemorate the men who died in the First World War (1914- 1918).
+The memorial was sculptured by James Gardner in 1929 to commemorate the men who died in the First World War (1914- 1918).
 It features St George buckling his sword after slaying the dragon, as well as the figure of a mother and her children.
 Ultimately, those who fell in the Second World War (1939 – 1945) were commemorated as well.

 On November 11, 1929, Port Elizabeth’s long awaited War Memorial, the Cenotaph, was unveiled by Mrs WF Savage and dedicated by Canon Mayo, with Mayor Jas Scott being in attendance.